XDagger/XIPs/XIPs/xip-1.md

 ## XIP Work Flow

-Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#xip-editors), and the [*XDAG Core Developers*](https://github.com/XDAG/management).
+Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#xip-editors), and the [*XDAG Core Developers*](https://github.com/xdagger/management).

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the XDAG community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where XDAG is used.
-Examples of appropriate public forums to gauge interest around your XIP include [the XDAG subreddit], [the Issues section of this repository], and [one of the XDAG Gitter chat rooms].
+Examples of appropriate public forums to gauge interest around your XIP include [the Issues section of this repository], and [one of the XDAG discord channel].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your XIP.

 Your role as the champion is to write the XIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful XIP will move along: